ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 5/Storage_and_Databases.md

 | - You control the data, you control the schema, you control the network. | -  It has massive throughput.
 It has petabyte scale potential.
 It has granular API access. |

 ---
+### Amazon Redshift
+Amazon Redshift(opens in a new tab) is a data warehousing service that you can use for big data analytics.
+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.
+This service is beneficial for big data historical anaylitics.

+---
+### Amazon Database Migration Service
+AWS Database Migration Service (AWS DMS)(opens in a new tab) enables you to migrate relational databases, nonrelational databases, and other types of data stores.

+With AWS DMS, you move data between a source database and a target database.
+The source and target databases(opens in a new tab) can be of the same type or different types.
+During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.

+For example, suppose that you have a MySQL database that is stored on premises in an Amazon EC2 instance or in Amazon RDS.
+Consider the MySQL database to be your source database.
+Using AWS DMS, you could migrate your data to a target database, such as an Amazon Aurora database.

+Other use cases for AWS DMS:
+1. Development and test database migrations
+    Enabling developers to test applications against production data without affecting production users
+2. Database consolidation
+    Combining several databases into a single database
+3. Continuous replication
+    Sending ongoing copies of your data to other target sources instead of doing a one-time migration

+---